Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/model_A/ReadMe.md

 ### **Initial microstructure**

-Notice the difference of the number of actual arguments.
+Notice the difference in the number of actual arguments.

 ```Fortran
 call Introduce_fluctuation ( phi )